 You can add as many reminders as you wish.
 Just click add a reminder and repeat the same steps.
 Now don't forget to save all your hard work!

-You don't want everyone to be sent reminders, only those who have not yet completed - so make sure to insert the questionnaire link which includes contacts' unique ID so that the system can track who needs to be sent a reminder.
+You don't want everyone to be sent reminders, only those who have not yet completed - so make sure to insert the questionnaire link which includes the contacts' unique ID so that the system can track who needs to be sent a reminder.
 More on that in the previous section

 It is important to Sync your results by pushing the Sync button, before the reminder is scheduled and after your email invitation is sent, to make sure that the invites have the correct status.
-This is because the reminders are only sent out if the invite has status "sent", so it is crucial to have the actual email status.
+This is because the reminders are only sent out if the invite has the status "sent", so it is crucial to have the actual email status.

 5. View email status

 The original invitation is irreversible (i.e. once the message has been sent out, you can not undo it).
-Therefore, if you delete a contact from the contact list after sending out the invitation, the person that was deleted after sending will still receive the message.
+Therefore, if you delete a contact from the contact list after sending out the invitation, the person who was deleted after sending will still receive the message.

-By default our email provider stores the information about clicks, opens and delivery status for one month.
+By default our email provider stores the information about clicks, opens, and delivery status for one month.
 This means that you need to sync your results before that, in order to update them at the email analytics.